l2lam/everyone-is-different/About Bruce.md

 102 NEXT X
 103 END
 ```
-It was so cool to make the `code block` computer do stuff just by writing some text.
+It was so cool to make the computer do stuff just by writing some text.

 ## What would I do if I had a million dollars?
 1. Donate a bunch to Sick Kids Hospital